wweiradio/mobile-position-ios/README.md

 You can then send your position event by calling the method `sendToPrYvApi` on your `PPrYvPositionEventSender` object.

+`PPrYvPositionEventSender` communicate with the `PPrYvApiClient` and manage the request.

 **Example on how to send a position event**

     PositionEvent *locationEvent = [PositionEvent createPositionEventInLocation:location
                                                                     withMessage:nil attachment:nil folder:user.folderId
                                                                       inContext:context
     [[[PPrYvPositionEventSender alloc] initWithPositionEvent:locationEvent] sendToPrYvApi];

+You need to call the method `sendAllPendingEventsToPrYvApi` right after synchronization with the server to send all events that couldn't be uploaded before.

+    [PPrYvPositionEventSender sendAllPendingEventsToPrYvApi]

 _____
 For more informations, you can visit the [**PrYv API**](http://dev.pryv.com/) reference website.